Saturday, December 1, 2007

 The Best of Dorothy Love Coates & the Original Gospel Harmonettes

-If the music you listen to doesn't, from time to time, give you goose bumps, then you need t
+If the music you listen to doesn't, from time to time, give you goose bumps, then you need to find new music.

 I Don't Know